openebs/openebs/k8s/upgrades/0.5.x-0.6.0/README.md

 - this is a preliminary script only intended for using on volumes where data has been backed-up.
 - please have the following link handy in case the volume gets into read-only during upgrade https://docs.openebs.io/docs/next/readonlyvolumes.html
+- automatic rollback option is not provided.
+To rollback, you need to update the controller, exporter and replica pod images to the previous version
 - in the process of running the below steps, if you run into issues, you can always reach us on slack

 ### Download the upgrade scripts